Try our free ROI calculator. Discover your site's revenue potential.

 Open Graph Benefits

-What are Open Graph Meta Tags?
+What are Open Graph (OG) Meta Tags?

 Open Graph (OG) tags [also sometimes called open graph meta tags] is a markup protocol that allows developers to turn website URLs (content page, landing page, etc.) into rich objects in a social media platform.